 Manchester Edinburgh Train

-We offer the cheapest train tickets from Manchester to Edinburgh as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Manchester to Edinburgh as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Manchester is a city in the north west of England and is the sixth largest city in the United Kingdom.
 Manchester is surrounded by the Cheshire Plain to the south and the Pennines to the north and east.
 Manchester grew as a city as a result of the changes resulting from the boom in the textile industry spurred on by the Industrial Revolution.
 The city was the world's first industrialised city.
 To accommodate the increasing levels of trade the Bridgewater Canal was built in 1761 to transport coal.
 Manchester was also the site of the world's first railway station and is also where scientists first split the atom and developed the first stored program computer.

 The city is notable for its architecture, culture, music, media, scientific and engineering output, sports clubs and transport connections.
 Two large squares contain many of the city's public monuments.
 Albert Square, outside Manchester Town Hall, has monuments to Prince Albert, Bishop James Fraser, Oliver Heywood, Ewart Gladstone and John Bright.
 Piccadilly Gardens has monuments to Queen Victoria, Robert Peel, James Watt and the Duke of Wellington.

 The city is also home to two of the English Premier League's biggest football clubs: Manchester United Football Club, the most successful club in Premier League history, and Manchester City Football Club.